edgedb/easy-edgedb/chapter18/index.md

 Every single property in these types is required, which makes sense - it's all personal information required to create accounts and pay for them.

 Now let's think about what happens when an `Account` gets deleted.
 In almost every country, a company is legally bound to remove a user's personal information when they ask for an account to be deleted.
+With the `on source delete delete target` deletion policy, we have the `credit_card` link set up to delete any linked `CreditCardInfo` when an `Account` object is deleted.
+(A reminder: `on source delete delete target` means that when the source of the link is deleted, the target of the link gets deleted as well.)
+Deleting an `Account` object will delete absolutely everything to do with the user of our game.

-But at the same time, users often delete their accounts but then want to restore them again!
-We can make this process easy with _triggers_, which were added in EdgeDB 3.0.
+However, users often delete their accounts but then want to restore them again!
+But we can't keep the `Account` and `CreditCardInfo` objects around just in case, because we are legally obliged to remove the user's information.
+An easy way to solve this problem is by using _triggers_, which were added in EdgeDB 3.0.
 A trigger represents some sort of action that we want to take place every time an object is inserted, updated, or deleted.
 Let's first take a look at the official syntax for triggers to get an idea of how to use them:

 ```
 type type-name "{"